The story below is a preview from our January/February 2023 issue. For more stories like it, Subscribe Today. Thank you!

 Undeterred and perhaps even emboldened by Almond’s defiance, Saunders and his colleagues immediately went to work expanding the VIG but keeping it in the background, as no minutes or records were kept of their meetings.
 Bankers, publishers, industrialists, college presidents, media executives, business owners and others representing all areas of the state joined in the common cause of halting Massive Resistance and repairing its damage.
 In 1959, their muscular influence, coupled with federal judges dismantling much of Virginia’s segregationist efforts, caused Almond to blink.
 Almond announced his administration’s abandonment of Massive Resistance, albeit with regret.
 Saunders later wrote, “We realized we had accomplished more than we thought.”
 Almond would later acknowledge his December meeting with Saunders and the others had been a major influence on his decision to change course.

-The story below is a preview from our January/February 2023 issue.
+The story above is from our January/February 2023 issue.
 For more stories like it, Subscribe Today.
 Thank you!